LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     * Adjust scope when publishing event to also send it to all servers via service bus

+* All events can be subscribed to from outside Litium using [Webhooks](https://docs.litium.com/documentation/architecture/events-handling/webhooks)

 * You may modify the database (at own risk!) but this bypasses all change events

 .footer[https://docs.litium.com/documentation/architecture/events-handling]